armanicdev/Cleanify/README.md

 3. Open browser extension settings.
 4. Enable "Developer mode."
 5. Click "Load unpacked" and select the unzipped folder.

+**Note: Firefox is currently not supported.
+We apologize for any inconvenience.**

 ## Version